lilei1/Tutorials4students/Gene_anno/gene_annotation_IGS_singleGenome.md

 ```

-### 2 Map the reads back to the assembled genome.
+### 2 Run PERTRAN: Map the reads back to the assembled genome.
 The assembled genome can be avaible when you required from Adam

 #### The reference genome path: